Why We Need to Talk about Biodiversity and Packaging

 - Where to find recycled and ancient-forest friendly paper and packaging

-When you need virgin fiber, FSC certification is not enough.
-An FSC-certified virgin (0% recycled) board does not always guarantee it is not sourced from areas within or nearby ancient or endangered forests - the home of most of the world’s endangered species.
+When you need virgin fiber, certification is not enough.
+A certified virgin (0% recycled) board does not always guarantee it is not sourced from areas within or nearby ancient or endangered forests - the home of most of the world’s endangered species.

 It is critical to learn the forest of origin for all virgin paper used in your products and supply chain.